How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 # After: Color 38/100Step 2: Add a Serif

-AI never suggests serif fonts.
-It defaults to Inter, system-ui, or sans-serif.
-Adding a serif display font for headings is one of the most powerful differentiation moves available.
+AI never reaches for a serif.
+It defaults to Inter, then system-ui, then sans-serif.
+Pairing a serif display face for headings with a sans body is one of the cheapest, loudest signals of intent you can send.

 Before: